 Hesperantha is a cormous genus in the Iridaceae family from southern and tropical Africa.
-Species D-J are found on this wiki page.
+Species d-j are found on this wiki page.
 See the links below for information about this genus and other species.

 Hesperantha falcata (L.f.)
 Ker Gawl. is widespread growing on sandstone and shale slopes and coastal flats from the Northwest Cape to the Eastern Cape.
 It has white or yellow flowers, with the outer tepals brown or red.
 The white fragrant (jasmine to frangipani or acrid musk scented) flowers open late in the afternoon or evening and the yellow unscented flowers during the middle of the day.
 It is pollinated both by bees and moths.
 The white flowers are very similar to Hesperantha cucullata, but are smaller and the corms of each species are different.
 Photos 1-4 taken in the Overberg by Cameron McMaster.
 The last two photos were taken in the Little Karoo by Bob Rutemoeller.

-Hesperantha hantamensis Schltr. ex R.C.Foster is a white flowered species from the Hamtamsberg.
+Hesperantha hantamensis Schltr. ex R.C.Foster is a white flowered species from the Hantamsberg.
 It appears to be restricted to one locality, and grows on shale flats, preferring soils derived from the igneous rock dolerite.
 The general area that is comes from is one of the coldest areas in South Africa, with winter nights often falling well below 0 °C. There are potential threats to this species from road widening and dam expansion.
 This is an easy species to grow in well drained media, and it does well in a cool garage under t5 lights with four tubes.
 It is a short species not more than 6 in (15.24 cm) tall in cultivation so it can be accommodated in collections or gardens in suitable climates where space is an issue.
 Plants can be hand pollinated to produce seed, which germinates readily under cool conditions.
 I have not yet tried this species outdoors but it should be more tolerant of frost than most Cape bulbs.
-Information and photo from Ernie DeMarie.
+Information and the first photo from Ernie DeMarie.
+The second photo from Rod Saunders.

 Hesperantha humilis Baker is a short plant with deep pink to reddish flowers that open in the day when the temperatures are warm enough.
 It flowers winter to spring and is found growing on sandstone and shale slopes, mainly in renosterveld.
 The first two photos from Bob Rutemoeller show plants grown from Silverhill Seeds blooming January 2004.
 Two more pictures show the front and back of blooms from the same descendants of the plants of 2004 blooming in January 2008.
 The final photo shows the corms on a 1 cm grid.
 Photos by Mary Sue Ittner